virtualparadox/BBMap/docs/readme.txt

 trimq=<5>		Set the quality cutoff.
 Bases will be trimmed until there are 2 consecutive bases with quality GREATER than this value; default is 5.
 If the read is from fasta and has no quality socres, Ns will be trimmed instead, as long as this is set to at least 1. untrim=<f>		Untrim the read after mapping, restoring the trimmed bases.
 The mapping position will be corrected (if necessary) and the restored bases will be classified as soft-clipped in the cigar string.

 Java Parameters:
 -Xmx       		If running from the shellscript, include it with the rest of the arguments and it will be passed to Java to set memory usage, overriding the shellscript's automatic memory detection.  -Xmx20g will specify 20 gigs of RAM, and -Xmx200m will specify 200 megs.
 The max allowed is typically 85% of physical memory.
+-da			Disable assertions.
+Alternative is -ea which is the default.

 Splitting Parameters: